fbpx

 If you already have a social media following, you can use the built-in analytics tools on each platform to assess your audience’s demographics and interests.

-Brandwatch Social Panels is another way to learn about your target audience – it helps brands listen to the conversation from specific groups of people and learn about their interests, needs, and opinions.
+Brandwatch Social Panels is a brilliant way to learn about your target audience.
+This tool can help you listen to online conversations from specific groups of people to learn about their interests, needs, and opinions.

 You can also use public forums like Quora to research what questions people ask about a particular topic.
 Those will often indicate what they’re struggling with.